Angle-Based Sensor Network Localization: Introduction

 \section{Introduction}

-{ A sensor network localization problem is to determine locations of all sensors when locations of partial sensors (called anchors) and relative measurements between some pairs of sensors are available.
-It has received significant attention due to the importance of sensor locations in many scenarios, e.g., fusion of sensor measurements according to locations, searching sensors in specified areas, and tracking a moving target \cite{Aspnes06,Mao07,Paul17}. }
+A sensor network localization problem is to determine locations of all sensors when locations of partial sensors (called anchors) and relative measurements between some pairs of sensors are available.
+It has received significant attention due to the importance of sensor locations in many scenarios, e.g., fusion of sensor measurements according to locations, searching sensors in specified areas, and tracking a moving target \cite{Aspnes06,Mao07,Paul17}.

-In the literature, depending on sensing capabilities of sensors, the sensor network localization (SNL) problems have been studied via relative position-based \cite{Barooah08}, range-based \cite{Aspnes06}, \cite{Biswas04}-\cite{Wan19} and bearing (angle of arrival)-based \cite{Eren06}-\cite{Li19} approaches. { Among them, bearing-based SNL (BSNL) is a popular topic in recent years since bearings can be captured by vision sensors \cite{Zhao18}.
-Nevertheless, in the literature of BSNL, each sensor requires bearing measurements with respect to the global coordinate frame, which can be realized by either equipping each sensor with specific devices (e.g., GPS, compasses) \cite{Zhu14,Zhao16} or implementing coordinate frame alignment algorithms \cite{Trinh18,Li19,Van18} via inter-sensor communications.
-As a result, these methods either become invalid in GPS-denied environments (e.g., underwater, indoor) or require frequent inter-sensor communications before or during implementation of the localization protocol.} Although the authors in \cite{Lin16} proposed an algorithm based on bearings measured in local coordinate frames, the sensing graph has to contain more edges for solvability of SNL compared to the one for localization via global bearing measurements (e.g., \cite{Zhu14,Zhao16}).
-In addition, a lot of efforts have been carried out on range-based SNL (RSNL), where range measurements are independent of the global coordinate frame.
+In the literature, depending on sensing capabilities of sensors, sensor network localization (SNL) has been studied via relative position-based \cite{Barooah08}, range-based \cite{Aspnes06}, \cite{Biswas04}-\cite{Wan19} and bearing (angle of arrival)-based \cite{Eren06}-\cite{Li19} approaches.
+Among them, bearing-based SNL (BSNL) is a popular topic in recent years since bearings can be captured by vision sensors \cite{Zhao18}.
+Nevertheless, BSNL requires each sensor to know bearing measurements with respect to the global coordinate frame, which can be realized by either equipping each sensor with specific devices (e.g., GPS, compasses) \cite{Zhu14,Zhao16} or implementing coordinate frame alignment algorithms \cite{Trinh18,Li19,Van18} via inter-sensor communications.
+As a result, these methods either become invalid in GPS-denied environments (e.g., underwater, indoor) or require frequent inter-sensor communications before or during implementation of the localization protocol.
+Although the authors in \cite{Lin16} proposed an algorithm based on bearings measured in local coordinate frames, the sensing graph has to contain more edges for solvability of SNL compared to localization via global bearing measurements (e.g., \cite{Zhu14,Zhao16}).
+In addition, extensive efforts have been carried out on range-based SNL (RSNL), where range measurements are independent of the global coordinate frame.
 Unfortunately, in many circumstances the solvability of RSNL requires more sensing than BSNL.